What is Normal Profit?

 When measuring the normal profit of a company, we consider the opportunity cost of using the resources elsewhere.
-If a company reports a normal profit, it means that the compensation it receives for remaining in business is higher than the opportunity cost that it loses by using the resources to produce the good.
-However, a company is said to incur losses if its compensation is lower than the opportunity cost lost to produce the good.
+If a company reports a normal profit, it means that the compensation it receives for remaining in business is higher than the opportunity cost that it loses by using the resources to produce goods.
+However, a company is said to incur losses if its compensation is lower than the opportunity cost lost to produce goods.

 - Normal profit is the minimum compensation that justifies a company, and it occurs when the total revenues equal the total costs.

 - It includes both the implicit costs and explicit costs, and the opportunity costs of foregoing the next best alternative.